 Treating Volutella Blight on Pachysandra

 While treating Volutella blight on pachysandra is possible, prevention is always easier than cure when it comes to leaf blight fungal diseases.
 The very best pachysandra leaf blight treatment is good cultural care to prevent infection.
 If you keep your plants healthy and vigorous, they are much less likely to get leaf blight.
-Be sure the pachysandra are healthy when you buy them, and check the leaves carefully for suspicious tan spots.
+Be sure the pachysandra is healthy when you buy them and check the leaves carefully for suspicious tan spots.

 Where to plant your pachysandra?
 Select a site that gets some sun.
 Never plant pachysandra in areas of deep shade, or other spots where the plant is likely to retain water on its leaves for a long time.
 Don’t compromise on soil; it must be well-draining.